-For me, 2018 is the year of the podcast.
-After years of not really understanding the concept – “but you can just listen to the radio??” – there’s now nothing I love more than listening to some good, old fashioned chatter on my car journeys.
-When my favourite shows release a new episode, I actually look forward to my daily commute and that in itself is pretty darn impressive, wouldn’t you agree?
+It’s official: podcasting has exploded.
+After years of not really understanding the concept – “but you can just listen to the radio??” – listening to podcasts is now my favourite way to pass time in the car.
+When my favourite shows release a new episode, I actually look forward to my daily commute and that’s pretty impressive right?

 What She Said